 For a majority of your customers, your website is typically the first place they come in contact with your brand.
-Having a great online experience is essential for all businesses today.
+Learning how to find a web designer and having a strong online presence is essential for all businesses today.
 In a study done by MineWhat.com, they found that:

-Today's shoppers are looking for more than just the best price, they also want a great experience.
-If your website doesn't engage your users or it's hard to navigate, they are going somewhere else and quickly.
-Below are a few website users statics that were compiled by the team over at Impact Brand:
+Today’s shoppers are looking for more than just the best price, they also want a great user experience.
+If your website doesn’t engage your users or it’s hard to navigate, they are going somewhere else and quickly.
+Below are a few website user statistics that were compiled by the team over at Impact Brand:

 So as you can see, giving your users and potential customers a great web experience is key.
 But how should you go about finding a web design company that can create the experience your business is looking to deliver?
 For many small businesses, they either build it themselves or have a friend’s son who took a class in high school do it.
 This is a risky move, considering the impact your website can have on your business.